 In early 2017 I published a chapter in the The Routledge History Handbook of Gender and the Urban Experience (ed.
 Deborah Simonton), “Modernity and Madrid: The Gendered Urban Geography of Carmen de Burgos’s La rampa (1917).”
-In this chapter I expand on previous areas of research pertaining to women’s experiences of pregnancy and motherhood in early 20th-century Madrid, particularly in the Maternity Ward (see “Maternity Ward Horrors” 2012), to examine additional urban spaces – populated almost exclusively by women – that appear in Burgos’s novel.
-A few examples are the Gota de Leche (a food bank), the orphanage attached to the Maternity Ward, the pediatrician’s office).
+In this chapter I expand on earlier research pertaining to women’s experiences of pregnancy and motherhood in early 20th-century Madrid, particularly in the Maternity Ward (see “Maternity Ward Horrors” 2012), to examine additional urban spaces in the novel, which are populated almost exclusively by women (examples: the Gota de Leche (a food bank), an orphanage, and a pediatrician’s office).

 Related to early 20th-century narratives on feminism and women’s experiences, I published an article on Margarita Nelken, “Theorizing a Hybrid Feminism: Motherhood in Margarita Nelken’s En torno a nosotras (1927)”, with the Bulletin of Hispanic Studies.